-At the end of September, the British Broadcasting Corporation and Baird's company began to work toHow Television Almost Replaced Florida 93 gether, inaugurating an experimental television service.
+At the end of September, the British Broadcasting Corporation and Baird's company began to work together, inaugurating an experimental television service.

 In November, Zworykin demonstrated his new cathode ray television receiving set.
 He called it a "kinescope"-from the Greek word "kineo" meaning movement, and the Greek word "scope" meaning observation.